Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Reisinger:

-Imprisoned writers: Free Pham Dong Trang, Alaa Abdel Fattah, Toomaj Salehi!
+Writers in prison: Freedom for Pham Dong Trang, Alaa Abdel Fattah, Toomaj Salehi!

 Carsten Brosda: The public sphere is not a safe space